-In addition to ensuring the compliance of your sunglasses, importers and manufacturers should also pay attention to the product packaging compliance issue and also conduct the corresponding lab-test for safety reasons.
-Here is an example of the main package regulations :
+In addition to ensuring the compliance of your sunglasses, importers and manufacturers should also pay attention to the product packaging compliance issue and also conduct the corresponding lab test for safety reasons.

-Each state in the US sets its own limits on the levels of lead, cadmium, mercury, and other heavy metals that packaging materials, dyes, and printing inks can legally contain.
+Many states in the US set limits (e.g. 100 ppm) on the levels of lead, cadmium, mercury, and other heavy metals that packaging materials, dyes, and printing inks can legally contain.

-Bureau Veritas, SGS, TUV, QIMA, and other certified third-party testing companies offer testing of inks, dyes, and packaging materials for compliance with the regulations of each state.
+SGS, TUV, QIMA, and other third-party testing companies offer testing of inks, dyes, and packaging materials for compliance with the regulations of each state.

 Importers may also be required that the packaging conspicuously demonstrate any applicable compliance marks and/or country of origin along with other labels.